 When the recursive resolver inside the ISP receives a DNS query, like all previous steps, it will also check to see if the requested host-to-IP-address translation is already stored inside its local persistence layer.

 The recursive resolver also has additional functionality depending on the types of records it has in its cache:

-If the resolver does not have the, but does have the for the authoritative nameservers, it will query those name servers directly, bypassing several steps in the DNS query.
+If the resolver does not have the A records, but does have the NS records for the authoritative nameservers, it will query those name servers directly, bypassing several steps in the DNS query.
 This shortcut prevents lookups from the root and .com nameservers (in our search for example.com) and helps the resolution of the DNS query occur more quickly.

 If the resolver does not have the NS records, it will send a query to the TLD servers (.com in our case), skipping the root server.